memobank/carbon-footprint/payment-cards/README.md

 ### English

 The goal of this dataset is to provide an estimate of the carbon footprint of purchases made by payment cards through the Visa or Mastercard network.
 The estimate is based on the Merchant Category Code of the transaction, the country of the merchant, and monetary factors.
+These monetary factors include scope 1, 2 and 3.

 ### French

 L’objectif de ce jeu de données est de fournir une estimation de l’empreinte carbone d’un achat réalisé par carte bancaire via le réseau Visa ou Mastercard.
-Cette estimation est calculée à partir de la catégorie du marchand, de son pays, et d’un facteur monétaire.
+Cette estimation est calculée à partir de la catégorie du marchand, de son pays, et d’un ratio monétaire.
+Ce ratio monétaire inclut les scopes 1, 2 et 3.

 ## Methodology